fluxcd/flux2/docs/release/controllers.md

 ### Stable version

-A stable version API e.g. `v2` is considered feature complete.
+A stable API version, e.g. `v2`, is considered feature complete.

 Any changes to the object schema do not require editing or re-creating of Custom Resources.
 Schema fields can't be removed, only new fields can be added with a default value that doesn't affect the controller's current behaviour.

-A stable version API becomes deprecated once a subsequent stable version is released.
+A stable API version becomes deprecated once a subsequent stable version is released.
-Stable API versions are not subject to removal in any future release of a controller major version.
+Stable API versions are not subject to removal in any future release within a controller major version.

 In effect, this means that for as long as Flux `v2` is being maintained, all the stable API versions will be supported.